The case of Flying Cars

 the cases of the Autonomous Car and the Electritic City Car

-The Autonomous, Self driving car are just as futurist – and equally unsustainable – although they appear to be technologically much simpler than Flying Cars.
+The Autonomous Vehicles are just as futurist – and equally unsustainable – although they appear to be technologically much simpler than Flying Cars.

 That is, the Autonomous Car (and the Autopilot of ordinary cars) have the problems of ● not yet achieved reliability of the technologies on which they are based (the Artificial Intelligence) such as to guarantee operational safety; ● incompatibility with the current regulatory framework (the owner of the scahring company or the user is responsible – this is a problem for the courts and insurance companies).